<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1054204612164054&amp;ev=PageView&amp;noscript=1">

 Amanda Price

-7 min read
+11 min read

-To entrust someone with such a high level of responsibility, organizations need the best chance at hiring top talent in a highly competitive market.
-According to the U.S. Bureau of Labor Statistics, the employment of executive directors is projected to grow continuously—roughly 247,000+ positions will open up each year over the next decade.
+According to the U.S. Bureau of Labor Statistics, the employment of executive directors is projected to grow continuously — roughly 318,000 positions will open up each year over the next decade.

 Companies will be vying for candidates who:

-• Are strategic thinkers
+• Are strategic thinkers.

-• Have influence and can inspire trust
+• Have influence and can inspire trust.

-• Present well in front of the company and public
+• Present well in front of the company and public.

-• Have a wealth of experience
+• Have a wealth of experience.

-• Can effectively motivate and manage others
+• Can effectively motivate and manage others.

-In addition, with the accelerating pace of change in almost every industry, you need an executive director who can adapt to, and thrive on, change to pull the company forward.
+In addition, with the accelerating pace of change in almost every industry, you need an executive director who can adapt to (and thrive on) change to pull the company forward.

-As a search firm that has helped over 1,000 partners hire the right executives, Hunt Club has you covered.
-Here are six executive director interview questions to help you find the right leader for your organization
+As a search firm that has helped thousands of the fastest-growing companies hire the right executives, Hunt Club has you covered.

-Why Ask
+Why Ask?

-Stakeholder management is vital to an executive director’s success.
 For example, executive directors may work closely with a board of directors and management teams to ensure current, and future initiatives align with the company’s mission.

 As the interviewer, you possess knowledge of your current stakeholders' communication styles and personalities.
 Thus, this question helps determine how aligned a candidate is with your current leaders and staff members.